N-45div/vaulte/README.md

 ## Solution

+A decentralized P2P lending platform that allows creatives, indiehackers and online businesses leverage their MRR to get equity-free, low interest loans from pools created and funded by retail investors.

 Vaulte solves these challenges with:
 1. **Subscription-Based Payment Infrastructure**: Simplifies user transactions and ensures reliable revenue streams.
 2. **Re-Investing Loan Repayments**: Maximizes financial impact by reinvesting repayments for sustained growth.